What Pathfinders Is

 Who Pathfinders Helps

-Pathfinders currently serves 40 men in three large residences in the Golden Hill area, near downtown San Diego.
-Men in the program come from all walks of life, although many are unemployed when they enter recovery.
+Pathfinders has 59 beds throughout four large residences in the Golden Hill area, near downtown San Diego.
+Men in the program come from all walks of life, and many are homeless when they arrive at Pathfinders.
 The single most important requirement for admittance to Pathfinders is willingness to accept responsibility for one’s own recovery.
-More than 5,000 men have participated in Pathfinders since the program began in 1950.
+More than 10,000 men have participated in Pathfinders since the program began in 1950.

 How Pathfinders Works

 The staff is dedicated to helping each resident return to society as a productive, self-supporting individual.
-Residents attend daily AA meetings and are expected to contribute to the cost of their stay.
 They volunteer for the many community-support projects in which Pathfinders participates and for which it receives widespread recognition.

 Shelter Plus Care

-The Pathfinders recovery program in recent years has been expanded to include a special group of alcoholic men.
-The Shelter Plus Care program serves homeless alcoholics with a dual diagnosis of substance abuse and mental illness.
+The Shelter Plus Care program in recent years has been expanded to include individuals who are experiencing long-term homelessness and diagnosed with a behavioral health disorder.
 This population is considered by health officials as one of the most under-served groups of homeless people in the nation.